wix-incubator/wix-ui-tpa/docs/RTL.md

 The example above demonstrates an application that uses `TPAComponentsProvider` to enable `rtl`.

 Also it renders `<MyApp/>` which constitutes our application in practice.
 Notice we set `dir` as `rtl` on the root of `<MyApp/>`.

+## How It Works

+The components of the library use `TPAComponentsConsumer` to consume the rtl configuration, and so adjust their structure and/or style to this value.
+The adjustments might be done using rendering different HTML, flexbox and more techniques.

+Also, some of the components do relay on the `dir` to allow the compatibility - and that's why we should set this attribute as `rtl` as consumers of the library.